 Can you name the seven joints associated with functional shoulder movement?
 This 12 CE course will explore the complex makeup of the shoulder joint and a variety of associated dysfunctions, syndromes, surgeries and rehabilitation.
 We will also look at how some habitual sport movements alter the shoulder forever.

-Noted author and international lecturer Judith DeLany, LMT, a Tampa Bay based member of FSMTA, has co-authored three medical textbooks as well as numerous articles on the subject of neuromuscular therapy (NMT).
+Noted author and international lecturer Judith DeLany, LMT has co-authored three medical textbooks (2nd edns of two of those) as well as numerous articles and book chapters on the subject of neuromuscular therapy (NMT).
 You will benefit in this lecture from the insights obtained in her many years of clinical experience as well as her previous work with the athletic trainers of the Tampa Bay Rays.
 Join us for a unique look at “when good shoulders go bad”.